Ferzende: Maku Rebellion

-In 1931, a severe fighting in the vicinity of Maku between Persian troops and Kurds.
+In 1931, severe fighting broke out in the vicinity of Maku between the Iranian army and local rebel Kurds.
 The 2nd Brigade of Azerbaijan Division commanded by Colonel Mohammad Ali Khan engaged and Colonel Kalb-Ali Khan was sent from Tabriz and Ardabil with reinforcements.
 On 25 July, during the fighting in the vicinity of Qara Aineh, Persian Colonel Kalb Ali Khan was killed in action and Kurds lost three or four important leaders, including Ibrahim and his brother.
 Ferzende was wounded in this rebellion and after arrested by the Iranian security forces.

 Death

 In 1941, Osman Sabri wrote that Ferzende had been killed by poison in the prison at Khoy two years before.
 According to Zarife, who is the second wife of Nadir Süphandağ (one of the sons of Kor Hussein Pascha) and lived with Ferzende's wife Besra in the same house in Tehran for four years, Ferzende died in the Qasr-e Qajar Prison before they returned to Turkey in 1939.